OwenRay/markdown-reminder/README.md

 ## Usage

+1. First set the environment variables. copy the `.env.example` file to `.env` and fill in the values.
-To run the project with Bun, use the following command:
+2. Then run the project with Bun, use the following command:

 ```bash
 bun start